seasid3/computer_infrastructure_assessment_problem/README.md

 This work aims to demonstrate competencies in computational data acquisition, visualisation, scripting, and automation.
 Specifically, the repository implements a Python workflow to download hourly stock price data from Yahoo!
 Finance, generate and persist visualisations of closing prices, enable execution via a single command-line script, and automate scheduled execution using GitHub Actions.

 ## Requirements
 The code was developed and tested using Python 3.12.1.
-The following external dependencies are required:
+The following external dependencies are required (see requirements.txt file):
 - matplotlib
 - pandas
 - yfinance